CharlesB91/retro-bank/README.md

   - Set a built back to Python and nodeJs (in this exact order).
   - Link the Heroku app to the repository.
   - Finally click on Deploy.

+## Rationale For Library’s & Modules

+- As mentioned in the bugs section anytime a user would input a decimal value this could sometimes produce a large decimal value.
+To round this uptp the nearest decimal point stack overflow suggested to use from math import ceil (https://stackoverflow.com/questions/9232256/round-up-to-second-decimal-place-in-python).
+- Additionally, to help with styling the programme to ensure certain information stood out I used from colorama import init module.
+The link can be found below in the credits section.

 ## Credits